-In addition to the controlling regulation, CMS also provides interpretive guidance in the Provider Reimbursement Manual, (PRM 15-1).
-The Manual is intended to ensure that Medicare reimbursement standards "are uniformly applied nationally without regard to where covered services are furnished."
-Specifically, §2810.1 provides guidance to assist MACs in the calculation of VDAs for sole community hospitals (SCHs).
+also provides interpretive guidance in the Provider Reimbursement Manual, (PRM 15-1).18 The Manual is intended to ensure that Medicare reimbursement standards "are uniformly applied nationally without regard to where covered services are furnished."
+Specifically, §2810.1 provides guidance to assist MACs in the calculation of VDAs for [MDHs].
 In this regard, § 2810.1(B) of the PRM states the following regarding the amount of a low volume adjustment:

 B. Amount of Payment Adjustment.
-Additional payment is made to an eligible SCH for fixed costs it incurs in the period in providing inpatient hospital services including the reasonable cost of maintaining necessary core staff and services, notto exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue.
+Additional payment is made to an eligible [MDH] for fixed costs it incurs in the period in providing inpatient hospital services including the reasonable cost of maintaining necessary core staff and services, not to exceed the difference between the hospital's Medicare inpatient operating cost and the hospital's total DRG revenue.